Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 ---

-## Cumulus Enables Runtime Validation
+## How Cumulus Enables Runtime Validation

 ---

-### What's Runtime Validation?
+### What is Runtime Validation?

-- Relay chain validates states transitions described by the Runtime of every parachain
+- The relay chain ensures that every parachain block follows the rules defined by that parachain's current code.

 <!-- .element: class="fragment" data-fragment-index="1" -->

-- Constraint: the relay chain must be able to execute the Runtime Validation without knowing the all previous state of the parachain
+- Constraint: the relay chain must be able to execute Runtime Validation of a parachain block without access to the entirety of that parachain's state

 <!-- .element: class="fragment" data-fragment-index="2" -->